-TL;DR: If you prompt AI tools daily, voice prompting ROI comes down to two short sums, and both favor buying once.
-Infina is $99 one-time (as of July 2026); the going rate for subscription dictation apps is about $15 a month (as of July 2026), which is $180 a year and $540 over three years.
+TL;DR: If you prompt AI tools daily, voice prompting ROI comes down to two short sums, and both land in the same place.
+Infina is $99 a year (as of July 2026); the going rate for subscription dictation apps is about $15 a month (as of July 2026), which is $180 a year.
 Infina is also the only dictation app that runs the whole prompt loop hands-free: from a couple of feet away, say "type" plus your prompt and it is typed, say "send" and Enter is pressed, say "open Claude Code" and you are in the next window, keyboard untouched.
 A 7-day no-questions refund means the worst case is your money back.

 Every number below is either dated or open arithmetic you can rerun with your own inputs.

-The price side of voice prompting ROI: $99 once vs $15 a month
+The price side of voice prompting ROI: $99 a year vs $15 a month

 Start with the boring half of the question, the sticker prices.

-Infina is $99 once, as of July 2026, and includes every 1.x update.
-No subscription for the core product.
+Infina is $99 a year, as of July 2026, and includes every update.
+That is $8.25 a month, and over three years it is $297.
 Full details are on the pricing page.

 "But the subscription apps are more polished"